kubeflow/kubeflow/kfctl/README.md

 - `apply`           Submit the k8 manifests to the api-server
 - `delete`          Delete the kubeflow application

-Current usage of `kfctl.sh` is as follows:
+Typical usage of `kfctl.sh` is as follows:

 ```sh
 kfctl.sh init myapp --platform generatic